Frequently Asked Questions

 Tuvalu Phone Numbers: Format, Area Code & Validation Guide

-Tuvalu, an island nation in the South Pacific, presents unique telecommunications challenges due to its geographical distribution across nine low-lying coral atolls.
-Serving a population of approximately 11,931 residents (2024), the Tuvalu Telecommunications Corporation (TTC) manages the country's telecommunications infrastructure.
-This includes a GSM mobile network operating in the 900 MHz band, 3G/4G data services primarily concentrated in Funafuti (the capital), and satellite connectivity as a crucial backbone for inter-island communication.
-Increasingly, fiber optic submarine cables are playing a vital role, offering higher bandwidth and improved reliability.
-You should consider this evolving infrastructure when designing your systems.
+Tuvalu's country calling code is +688, assigned by the International Telecommunication Union (ITU).
+The island nation in the South Pacific presents unique telecommunications challenges due to its geographical distribution across nine low-lying coral atolls.
+The Tuvalu Telecommunications Corporation (TTC) manages the country's telecommunications infrastructure, serving approximately 11,400 residents (2024).
+TTC operates a GSM mobile network in the 900 MHz band, with 3G coverage reaching 59.3% of the population (ITU, 2022), and 4G/LTE services covering approximately 68.2% on Funafuti and Vaitupu, which translates to 41% nationwide mobile broadband penetration.
+Satellite connectivity provides the crucial backbone for inter-island communication, while fiber optic submarine cables increasingly offer higher bandwidth and improved reliability.
+Consider this evolving infrastructure when designing your systems.

-Tuvalu uses a closed numbering plan, meaning all numbers are dialed in full, regardless of the caller's location within the country.
+Tuvalu uses country code +688 with a closed numbering plan, meaning all numbers are dialed in full, regardless of the caller's location within the country.
 This simplified approach is well-suited to Tuvalu's small and dispersed population.

 Service Type Identification at a Glance